 Anyone with information about this case is urged to call Crime Stoppers at 948-TIPS or text “TIPS 6-2-5” and the tip to CRIMES.

-Please share this story about Erica Hunt to help her family receive the answers they deserve.
-She was our sister and her life matters.
+Please share this story about Erica Hunt to help her family receive their desired answers.
+She was our sister, and her life matters.

 Help Publicize This Case: